This article has links to products and services we recommend, which we may make a commission from.

 Before that, Chinese food in America was generic and not place-specific.

 The name “Lao” we learned, is Chinese for authentic or genuine.
-We were going to have authentic Sichuan-style food, prepared at the traditional spice levels.

 Seated around a large round table with a rotating center, several dishes started appearing on the table.